Location Managers

 Community Relations

 Our location managers build respectful relationships with landowners, iwi (Māori tribal authorities), and local communities across New Zealand.
-We honour cultural protocols and maintain the trust essential for location access.
+We honour cultural protocols and keep the trust key for location access.

 04.